 Advances in Detection Methods

 New ground-based and space-based telescopes are enhancing our ability to detect and study red dwarfs.
 Projects such as the Transiting Exoplanet Survey Satellite (TESS) are specifically designed to search for planets orbiting nearby stars, including red dwarfs.
-TESS uses the transit method, which involves measuring the slight dimming of a star's light as a planet passes in front of it.
+Consider this: tESS uses the transit method, which involves measuring the slight dimming of a star's light as a planet passes in front of it.
 This method is particularly effective for detecting planets orbiting small, faint stars like red dwarfs.

 Refinements in Stellar Models